iamfrank/synth/README.md

 ## Acknowledgements

-https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API had been a great resource for learning how to use Web Audio API.
+https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API has been a great resource for learning how to use Web Audio API.
 Thanks, Mozilla!